- Email Address

 Can deep learning help improve automated retinal image analysis algorithms for diabetic retinopathy screening?

-I am collaborating with clinicians and scientists at the NHS and University of Aberdeen for developing and optimising deep learning algorithms to automate the assessment of retinal features associated with diabetic retinopathy.
+I am collaborating with clinicians and scientists at the NHS and the University of Aberdeen for developing and optimising deep learning algorithms to automate the assessment of retinal features associated with diabetic retinopathy.

 Data-driven design, monitoring, and adaptation of COVID and non-COVID clinical care pathways